Calling Test

 1. Moses — Called at 80

 Moses spent his first 40 years in Pharaoh's palace learning to be a prince.
-His next 40 years in the desert learning to be a shepherd.
-And then at age 80 — when most people are finished — God appeared in a burning bush and said, "I am sending you to Pharaoh."
+His next 40 in the desert learning to be a shepherd.
+And at age 80 — when most people are finished — God appeared in a burning bush and said go.

 He felt unqualified.
-He was 80.
-He had a speech impediment.
-He was a fugitive.
+He was 80, with a speech impediment, and a fugitive.
 And God used him to deliver an entire nation.

 2. Abraham — Called at 75